-- A "Travel Activity Report" must be completed by the student, and the submission of this form is required to report completion of the travel. - Receipts and original boarding passes are required if flight tickets were purchased through services other than an OIST-preferred travel agency (PTA).
+- A "Travel Activity Report" must be completed by the student, and the submission of this form is required to report completion of the travel. - All receipts and original boarding passes are required if flight tickets were purchased through services other than an OIST-preferred travel agency (PTA).
 All receipts must be in English or Japanese.
-Translations are acceptable. - The Graduate School cannot reimburse any expenses without original receipts.
+Translations are acceptable. - The Graduate School cannot reimburse any expenses without original receipts and boarding passes.